 Assistant Professor of Political Science.
 Ph.D., Boston College, 2011; J.D., Georgetown University, 2004.

 Paul Nolette is Assistant Professor in the Department of Political Science.
-Prof. Nolette's teaching and research interests focus on the interplay between politics and law.
-His current research projects explore the politics of litigation, including how lawsuits are used to pursue policy change.
-His forthcoming book, Federalism on Trial: State Attorneys General and National Policymaking in Contemporary America (University Press of Kansas, March 2015), examines how modern-day state litigators have brought legal actions against large corporations and the federal government as a way to influence national policy.
-Prof. Nolette has also examined the politics of state attorneys general in articles appearing in Publius: The Journal of Federalism, Law & Social Inquiry, and Polity.
+Prof. Nolette's teaching and research interests focus on the dynamics of contemporary American federalism as well as the interplay between politics and law.
+His book, Federalism on Trial: State Attorneys General and National Policymaking in Contemporary America (University Press of Kansas, 2015), examines how state litigators have used lawsuits against large corporations and the federal government as a way to influence national policy.
+Prof. Nolette's research on the politics of state attorneys general has also appeared in Publius: The Journal of Federalism, Law & Social Inquiry, and Polity.
+This research has been relied upon in several national media stories, including in the New York Times, the Washington Post, the Wall Street Journal, Governing Magazine, and Public Radio International.

-In addition to exploring the causes and political consequences of state-initiated litigation across American political history, Prof. Nolette is also interested in the politics of the American legal profession.
-His newest research project focuses on the contributions of the organized bar to American political development and the construction of the modern American state.
-Prof. Nolette is also working on a co-authored project examining the global spread of constitutional courts.
+Prof. Nolette's current research projects focus on the emergence of executive federalism in contemporary American politics.
+In particular, his work is exploring the effects of polarization and executive-centered governance on the operation of state-federal relations.
+Prof. Nolette is also interested in the politics of the American legal profession, including the contributions of the organized bar to American political development and the construction of the modern American state.
+Prof. Nolette is also working on co-authored projects examining the global spread of constitutional courts.

 Prof. Nolette completed his Ph.D. in political science at Boston College prior to joining the Marquette faculty in the fall of 2011.
 He also received a law degree from the Georgetown University Law Center in 2004 and a Bachelor of Arts from Saint Anselm College in 2001.
 After law school, Prof. Nolette worked in a litigation law firm and later served as the legal counsel for the Labor and Workforce Development Committee in the Massachusetts House of Representatives.